We need to talk.

-I bet we can all think of a quote like this one (which I love by the way):
+I bet we can all think of a quote like this one:

 Reader + Life experience put into words = writer.

-In an article called "What You Read May Shape What You Write" from Psychology Today, J. Yellowlees Douglas seeks to explain the decline in writing skill in the US (despite the efforts of our Universities!)...
+In an article titled "What You Read May Shape What You Write" from Psychology Today, J. Yellowlees Douglas seeks to explain the decline in writing skill in the US (despite the efforts of our Universities!)

 "The problem might have less to do with writing and more to do with reading.
 Teaching MBAs at the University of Florida, I started performing an experiment.
 I would read a student’s writing––often as little as a sample page––and I would pinpoint precisely what they read regularly."

-Personally, I'm feeling a bit self-conscious.
-I wonder if my reading leaves its footprints all over my writing.
-Not to mention my mind.
+Is my reading leaving it's footprints all over my writing?
+Not to mention my thinking?

 Where was I?
 Oh, right.